h5md/h5md/h5md.rst

 h5md defines a HDF5 group structure.
 Inside a group, a number of required fields exist and should possess a conforming name and shape.

-Several groups may exist in a file, allowing either the description of several subsystems.
+Several groups may exist in a file, allowing the description of several subsystems.
 Multiple time steps are found inside a single dataset.
 One can then obtain either a snapshot of the system at a given time or extract a single trajectory via dataset slicing.